 The Portuguese built Fort Jesus in 1593.
 The site chosen was a coral ridge at the entrance to the harbor.
-The Fort was designed by an Italian Architect and Engineer, Joao, Batista Cairato.
-The earliest known plan of the Fort is in a manuscript Atlas by Manuel Godinho de Heredia – dated 1610 which shows the original layout of the buildings inside the Fort.
+An Italian Architect and Engineer, Batista Cairato designed the Fort.
+The earliest known plan of the fort is in a manuscript atlas by Manuel Godinho de Heredia – dated 1610 that shows the original layout of the buildings inside the Fort.

 Mombasa Butterfly House

 Mombasa Butterfly House is a live butterfly exhibit that showcases a range of tropical butterflies.
 In the eco-tourism facility one can learn about the coastal biodiversity and its importance to the local communities, the lives and habits of butterflies, their economic and ecological importance and also enjoy its natural serene environment.

 MBH offers an ideal environment for events such as exhibitions, picnics, reception, photo/video shoots, research & lectures on biodiversity/environment.